PSBP-Library/PSBP/README.md

 Recall that expressions are generalized to computations to deal with impure capabilities.

-Much in the same way functions are generalized to *programs* to deal with impure capabilities.
+Much in the same way context functions are generalized to *programs* to deal with impure capabilities.

+Recall that context functions can be seen as expression contexts.

+Much in the same way programs can be seen as *computation contexts*.

+Note that we simply refer to the generalization of a context function as a program (not a context gprgram).

 So how does this course establish this generalization?